 Another set of South Africans believe that Makhanda Gibson Makanda replacing Nelson Mandela was what led to the divorce of Nelson Mandela and Winnie Mandela immediately after his release from Robben Island.
 They claim that Winnie would have found out immediately and to prevent that he divorced her as soon as he came out of prison.

 The next reason is the celebration of sixty-seven minutes by South Africans on the 18th of June every year.
-Some set of South Africans believe that the reason for this celebration is an homage and respect to the real Nelson Mandela who died in Robben Island at the age of 67.
+Some set of South Africans believe that the reason for this celebration is a homage and respect to the real Nelson Mandela who died on Robben Island at the age of 67.

 The most recent reason came along around 2018 when the popular Android app called Face App was released.
 This application could distort the faces of users showing them what they would look like in the nearest future (old age effect).
 A Twitter user @Jether_Calypso made use of a young available picture of Nelson Mandela and worked on it, using the old age effect and the results looked different from the image of Nelson Mandela in his recent years before death.

-His posts was captioned ‘It wasn’t him’ and met with a lot of mixed reactions from the public and South African Twitter users.
+His posts were captioned ‘It wasn’t him and met with a lot of mixed reactions from the public and South African Twitter users.